Jumperr-labs/jumper-ulogger/platforms/nrf52/README.md

 ulogger_trace_nrf_ble_adv_event(ble_adv_evt);
 ```
 ### Configuration
-Create a copy of `logging_config_example.h` and add it to your project.
+Create a copy of `logging_config.h` and add it to your project.
 Currently there are two configuration options.

 You can edit either of these options, depending on the number of log events you intend to add per second or your power budget.